mihaelamj/base-project/ai-rules/extreme-packaging.md

 # Extreme Packaging Architecture Rules

-> **PROJECT STATUS NOTE**: API modules (ApiClient, ApiServer, ApiShared, OpenAPICachingMiddleware) have been removed from this project.
-References to these modules in this document serve as examples of the pattern but are not currently implemented.

 <objective>
 You MUST follow the "ExtremePackaging" architecture pattern: a monorepo with maximum granular modularization into distinct SPM packages.
 Each package represents a single cohesive responsibility with explicit dependencies.
 This enables isolated compilation, parallel builds, clear dependency graphs, and superior testability.
 </objective>